hunter-teacher-cert/unit_plan-elizabeth/README.md

 ---

 ### Lessons
-Total lenght: X Weeks
+Total length: X Weeks
-00
++ 00
-01
++ 01
 (list each lesson with main topic(s))
-0?_Introduction to Bootstrap Div Tags
++ 0?_Introduction to Bootstrap Div Tags
-0?_Introduction to Bootstrap Grid
++ 0?_Introduction to Bootstrap Grid
-0?_Stages of Web Design
++ 0?_Stages of Web Design
-0?_Introduction to Dreamweaver: Defining a Site 0?_Introduction to Dreamweaver: Defining Page Structure with HTML 0?_Final Assessment: Art
++ 0?_Introduction to Dreamweaver: Defining a Site
++ 0?_Introduction to Dreamweaver: Defining Page Structure with HTML
++ 0?_Final Assessment: Art
 ---

 ### Assesments